-The “Purple Rain” movie soundtrack was playing in Lisa Tabor’s head.
-Her retail management career was relocating her from the East Coast to her choice of one of five large cities in the Midwest, and Minneapolis, Minnesota was one of the options.
-But the only thing she knew about Minneapolis was that it was where “Purple Rain” was filmed.
+The “Purple Rain” movie soundtrack was playing on repeat in Lisa Tabor’s head.
+Her retail management career was relocating her from the East Coast to Minneapolis, Minnesota.
+The only thing she knew about it was that it was where “Purple Rain” was filmed.
 And that Prince, the iconic musician who starred in the movie, lived there and was biracial like her.
 Lisa wanted to feel welcomed and accepted in her new surroundings.
-Surely the city that brought the world Prince would wrap its arms around her and provide a sense of belonging, she thought.
+Surely the city that brought the world Prince would wrap its arms around her and provide a sense of belonging.

 Lisa packed up her life and headed to the Midwest.
 As she settled in, she began to appreciate what the Twin Cities had to offer.
-But she also realized it was not as culturally diverse as she’d thought it would be.
-She left retail for a position as an education manager for the Saint Paul Chamber of Commerce and then moved into a membership director position for the city’s convention and visitors bureau, Visit Saint Paul.
-In these roles, she began asking the business owners she came in contact with about what they were doing to make diversity a priority.
-She learned there were many well-intended companies and leaders that wanted to do so.
-Only their efforts were falling short.
-They struggled to create environments where a diverse workforce could succeed.
+She also realized it was not nearly as culturally diverse as she’d thought it would be.
+She ended up leaving her job in retail to work for the chamber of commerce and then the convention and visitor’s bureau in St. Paul.
+In these roles, she asked business owners how they were making diversity a priority.
+She learned there were many well-intended companies and leaders that wanted to do so, but they struggled to create environments where a diverse workforce could succeed.

-The informal research Lisa was doing sparked the idea for her own business.
-She knew she could educate organizations on the importance of leveraging cultural diversity to create workplaces where everyone benefited and could thrive.
+The informal research Lisa conducted sparked a business idea for her.
+She could educate organizations on the importance of leveraging cultural diversity to create workplaces where everyone could thrive.
 She hadn’t thought about entrepreneurship up to that point, but now friends and colleagues were encouraging her to take the leap.
-In 2005, Lisa launched CultureBrokers, a consultancy that partners with businesses, nonprofits and government organizations to help them get immediate, measurable and valuable results from their diversity, inclusion and equity efforts.
+In 2005, Lisa launched CultureBrokers, a consultancy partnering with businesses, nonprofits and government organizations to help them get immediate, measurable and valuable results from their diversity, inclusion and equity efforts.

 When Lisa started the business, benefit corporations had not yet been established in Minnesota.
-But Lisa was a pioneer.
 Her goal for CultureBrokers was to use it as a vehicle for creating a positive impact for workers, the community and society.
 So she simultaneously established the CultureBrokers Foundation, a nonprofit connected to her business, to ensure her services were accessible and she could bring her bigger vision to life.

-Influencing cultural intelligence at the government level is especially energizing for Lisa.
+Influencing cultural intelligence is energizing for Lisa.
 She’s inspired by organizations that are open-minded about possible solutions and dedicated to making change.
-She says it’s not uncommon to look for the quick and easy answer when tackling complex problems.
-But when it comes to diversity and inclusion, it’s important to take the time to explore and understand the root issues.
+“When it comes to diversity and inclusion, it’s important to take the time to explore and understand the root issues,” she says.
 “Only then can we create environments where everyone can thrive, regardless of race or culture.”

 To learn more about Lisa’s business, visit CultureBrokers.com.